kingluo/lua-resty-ffi/README.md

 Send a request to the rutnime and returns the response.

-* `req` the request string, could be in any serialization format, e.g. json, flatbuffer, as long as it matches the runtime implementation.
+* `req` the request string, could be in any serialization format, e.g. json, protobuf, as long as it matches the runtime implementation.

 * `ok` return status, true or false

-* `res` response string, could be in any serialization format, e.g. json, flatbuffer, as long as it matches the runtime implementation.
+* `res` response string, could be in any serialization format, e.g. json, protobuf, as long as it matches the runtime implementation.

 This method is nonblocking, which means the coroutine would yield waiting for the response and resume with the return values.